luhuimao/morgan/book/src/jsonrpc-api.md

 JSON RPC API
 ===

-Solana nodes accept HTTP requests using the [JSON-RPC 2.0](https://www.jsonrpc.org/specification) specification.
+Morgan nodes accept HTTP requests using the [JSON-RPC 2.0](https://www.jsonrpc.org/specification) specification.

-To interact with a Solana node inside a JavaScript application, use the [solana-web3.js](https://github.com/solana-labs/solana-web3.js) library, which gives a convenient interface for the RPC methods.
+To interact with a Morgan node inside a JavaScript application, use the [morgan-web3.js](https://github.com/morgan-labs/morgan-web3.js) library, which gives a convenient interface for the RPC methods.

 RPC HTTP Endpoint
 ---